 At night, the city center comes alive with activity.
 The massive statues, colossal buildings, and pirate ships along the Vadar River give off Las Vegas vibes.
-There is so much to visually process, it’s definitely a city to awaken the senses.
+There is so much to visually process, it’s a city to awaken the senses.

 10. Few Crowds and Tourists

-North Macedonia feels like it just on the brink of becoming an emerging tourist destination.
+Macedonia feels like it is just on the brink of becoming an emerging tourist destination.
 Outside of Lake Ohrid, we received lots of curious stares and questions from locals wondering why we were in their country.
 In fact, Macedonians seemed genuinely surprised when we told them how much we were enjoying our tour.

 This is the route we took to explore Macedonia.